-- Clicking by pressing mouse buttons - Single-clicking or Clicking pressing and releasing left button quickly, used to select an icon. - Double-clicking pressing and releasing the left button twice quickly, used to open a program. - Scrolling placing the index finger on the scroll wheel and moving it up or down.
+- Clicking By pressing mouse buttons - Single-clicking or Clicking Pressing and releasing left button quickly, used to select an icon - Double-clicking Pressing and releasing the left button twice quickly, used to open a program - Right-clicking To see a list of actions we can perform with an item - Clicking and Dragging To move an item from one point on the screen to another - Scrolling Placing the index finger on the scroll wheel and moving it up or down

-Ask the students to solve the exercise I Know given on page number 38.
+Ask the students to solve the exercise Quiz Bee given on page number 35.

-Ask the students to solve the exercise Quiz Bee given on page number 37.
+Ask the students to solve the exercise I Know given on page number 36.